trace-kadenyi/Leaderboard/README.md

 # Project Name: Leaderboard

-> Description of the project: A leaderboard project.
+> Description of the project: A leaderboard project that records the scores of various players.
+The data is posted on an api through a form and immediately fetched from the api once the players' list is refreshed.

 ## Built With

 - Major languages: HTML | CSS | JavaScript | Webpack

+## Preview

+## Live Demo

 ## Getting started